mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 ---
 In November of 2021,  my marketing team and I had just completed a round of interviews meeting with different students.
 I do this every so often just to keep a pulse on my students and figure out what they needed to really become successful.

-During that round of interviews, one of my students, Justin, said, _"Everything we learn in your courses is great.
+During that round of interviews, one of my students, Justin, said, _"Everything we learn in your program is great.
 BUT, we never learn how to actually get the data science job."_

-### **I set this aside chalking it up as just another course idea to add to the list.**

-But then 2-weeks later, at a birthday party for my niece, I was chatting with a family friend that is a Chiropractor.
-He had recently decided to open up his own practice and was having trouble getting clients.
-And costs for his business were stacking up.

-Me being an entrepreneur, I wanted to help.
-I asked what his main problem was.

-He said, _"You know I went to school to become a Chiropractor.
-School teaches you all of the skills needed to adjust someone's spine and help them get better.
-But never once did they teach me how to actually open up a chiropractor practice and market my business."_

 ### **I knew exactly how he felt.**